benpham3206/Agent-37/README.md

 # Agent-37

-A continually learning, long-horizon harness built for Minecraft
+A continual-learning harness where an agent plays Minecraft through tools, decomposes goals into reusable skills/memories/constraints, and unlock advacements.